meilisearch/documentation/reference/features/search_parameters.md

 ### Example

-A filter expression can be written in string syntax using logical connectives:
+You can write a filter expression in string syntax using logical connectives:

 ```SQL
 ("genres = horror OR genres = mystery) AND director = 'Jordan Peele']"
 ```

-The same filter could be written as an array:
+You can write the same filter as an array:

 ```
 [["genres = horror", "genres = mystery"], "director = 'Jordan Peele']
 ```

-This filter could then be used in a search query:
+You can then use the filter in a search query:

 <CodeSamples id="faceted_search_walkthrough_filter_1" />